How To Service The Rear Brake Caliper On Your 2009 – 2010 Honda CRF450R

 - Give every component one last wipe down with fresh brake fluid before assembly.

-- Make sure your piston is aligned as flat as possible, then install in a twisting motion.
+- Ensure your piston is aligned as flat as possible, then install in a twisting motion.

 - Install the bleeder valve cover, then the bleeder valve.